tonsillitis: causes, symptoms, and treatment

 Yes, but it is more common in children.

-Do all cases need antibiotics?
+Do all cases of tonsillitis require antibiotics?

 No, only bacterial cases.